Anthony Isaacs Logo

 • maintain zero BAC condition for three years.

 Yes.
 Anyone charged with a drug driving offence will have their licence suspended for a minimum of 6 months.
 The length of time however, depends on the offence, and circumstances.
-For instance first offence versus repeated offender.

 Despite popular belief, there is no such thing in Victoria as a ‘work only’ licence.
 Anyone found guilty of drug driving will have their licence cancelled.